Euro is the official currency of Ireland. Its currency symbol is €, EUR.

-When looking out for international expansion in Europe, Ireland cannot be discarded.
-Being a country with English as its official language combined with its geographic location and emerging economy, it sure presents itself as a good expansion territory.
+When exploring international expansion options in Europe, Ireland should not be disregarded.
+With English as its official language, a strong geographic position, and an emerging economy, it undoubtedly presents itself as a good expansion territory.

-Ireland is among the European leading countries in technology, tourism, history and culture with over six hundred thousand foreigners living in the country (10%+ of the population) benefiting from its welcoming local employment rules and low corporate taxes.
+Ireland is among the leading European countries in technology, tourism, history and culture, with over six hundred thousand foreigners living in the country (10%+ of the population).
+Expats benefit from its welcoming local employment rules and low corporate taxes.

-Being an attractive possibility to international expansion, doing it autonomously can be a challenge - setting up a business here can be a lengthy and costly process and the tax payment procedures are also complicated.
+Though it is an attractive prospect for businesses, setting up operations here can be a lengthy and costly process and the tax payment procedures are also complicated.

 Employee costs in Ireland are expected to be 10-15% of their salary.

 WHY IRELAND IS GOOD FOR REMOTE WORKERS

 Recently, remote working in Ireland has become very popular, despite there being no legislation for a right to remote working and it being up to the employer to stipulate the employee’s work location.
 There is also no legislation regarding the employer’s obligation to pay any remote-working related costs.